Probate is a term commonly used to describe the process of applying for the right to deal with the affairs of someone who has died.

 who have a claim to the estate of the deceased person, the proceeding could end up becoming contentious.

-The deceased could also have dependents, who are deliberately left out of the will, but who want to make a claim on the estate.
+The deceased could also have dependants, who are deliberately left out of the will, but who want to make a claim on the estate.

 In such instances, when there are disputes over probate, the probate case becomes contentious and it would not be possible for the parties to rely on the standard probate fee packages.
 This is because the probate action may go to trial in a Singapore court and the cost for doing so can be rather unpredictable.